Discover Financial: History

+In 1985, the company acquired The Greenwood Trust Company, founded in 1911 in Greenwood, Delaware.
+It was renamed Discover Bank in August 2000.

-In March 1993, Sears sold off its financial services branch as a new independent publicly traded company called Dean Witter, Discover & Co. with Dean Witter Reynolds in charge.
-This company had a stock ticker symbol of DWD.
+In March 1993, Sears completed the corporate spin-off of its financial services branch as a public company called Dean Witter, Discover & Co.

 In 1995, Discover Card Services, Inc. changed its name to NOVUS Services, Inc. to distinguish its network functions from the Discover Card.

-In 1997, this company merged with investment banking house Morgan Stanley to become Morgan Stanley Dean Witter, Discover & Co.